mojmirmutny/mojmirmutny.github.io/_pages/about.md

   - /about
   - /about.html
 ---
-<p>Machine learning scienstist currently a postdoct at Broad Institute of MIT and Harvard.
+<p>Machine learning scienstist currently a postdoc at Broad Institute of MIT and Harvard.
 In the past I was at ETH Zurich working in the research group of
 <a href="https://las.inf.ethz.ch/krausea" target="_blank" rel="noopener">Andreas Krause</a>,
 <a href="https://las.inf.ethz.ch/" target="_blank" rel="noopener">Learning and Adaptive Systems group</a>.
 <p>